pasqal-io/qadence2-core/docs/transition.md

 ## Compose Functions

-Custom gates can also be applied in the same way, and due to internal changes in Torch, it is recommended to use `*` instead of `@`.
+Custom gates can also be applied in the same way, and with the definition change, Qadence2 now use `*` instead of `@`.

 Qadence
 ```python exec="on" source="material-block" html="1" session="getting_started"